tommay/spudoku-android/README.md

-And either I'm not a good enough functional programmer, with the monads and all, or I'm too lazy to figure it out, but I just didn't want to go down the path of getting Frege to cancel puzzle creation at an arbitray user-initiated time and return a Nothing.
+And either I'm not a good enough functional programmer, with the monads and all, or I'm too lazy to figure it out, but I just didn't want to go down the path of getting Frege to cancel puzzle creation at an arbitrary user-initiated time and return a Nothing.
 Although I probably would have learned something useful if I'd tried.

 ## So what did you do?